Dirac Electrons in AC-Magnetic Fields: $\pi$-Landau Levels and Chiral Anomaly-Induced Homodyne Effect: Introduction and Summary

 The existence of the chiral band at $\omega=0$ leads us to anticipate the transport analogous to the chiral magnetic effect.
 Namely, assuming an equilibrium distribution, the presence of the anomalous chiral band leads to the electric current expressed by

 with $\mu$ being the chemical potential measured from the charge neutral point.
 A homodyne effect refers to a generation of DC response arising from two AC inputs, in the present case $B$ and $E$, with the same frequencies $\omega$.
 Thus, a DC current described by Eq.~(\ref{eq:homodynecurre}) is a homodyne current.
 Since it is not linearly dependent on $B$ and $E$, in fact it is independent of them which we numerically confirm later, it is implied that this homodyne response has a purely nonperturbative mechanism.
-Since the origin of this current can be traced back to the chiral Landau level at $\omega=0$ that has a deep relation with the chiral anomaly in 3D Weyl fermions, we refer to this effect as the {\it chiral anomaly-induced homodyne effect} in this work.
+Since the origin of this current can be traced back to the chiral Landau level at $\omega=0$ that has a deep relation with the chiral anomaly in 3D Weyl fermions, we refer to this effect as the \textit{chiral anomaly-induced homodyne effect} in this work.

 The rest of this paper is organized as follows.
-After a brief review of the basic concepts in Sec.~\ref{sec:preliminaries}, we show the energy spectrum of the 2D Dirac fermion and its lattice realization in the presence of the AC-magnetic field, in Sec.~\ref{sec:quasienergy}.
-We then construct the Floquet effective Hamiltonian for the chiral band and the $\pi$-Landau levels using a perturbative method, with which we reveal the chiral nature of the present system.
+In Sec.~\ref{sec:preliminaries}, we give a brief review of the basic concepts such as properties of the chiral Landau level under the static magnetic field.
+In Sec.~\ref{sec:semiclassical}, we first discuss an intuitive understanding of the $\pi$-Landau level based on the semiclassical analysis of the wave packet, which results in the closed orbit solution with the shape of a figure eight.
+Then we show the energy spectrum of the 2D Dirac fermion and its lattice realization in the presence of the AC-magnetic field, in Sec.~\ref{sec:quasienergy}.
+We then construct the Floquet effective Hamiltonian for the chiral band and the $\pi$-Landau levels using the series expansion technique, with which we reveal the chiral nature of the present system.
 In Sec.~\ref{sec:robustness}, we discuss the robustness of the flat band from the viewpoint of the dynamical symmetry, and its breakdown in a strong field.
 Finally, we discuss the DC Hall current against the AC electric field arising from the anomalous property in Sec.~\ref{sec:current}.
 We give a conclusion in Sec.~\ref{sec:discussion}.